Killiniq, Nunavut: History

 The Killiniq locality appears as early as 1569 on a Mercator map.
 It was visited in 1587 by John Davis, and in 1602 by George Weymouth.

 Approximately 6 mi south of Killiniq, Alpheus Spring Packard, the American entomologist and palaeontologist, discovered the remains of an Inuit settlement.

 A Dominion Government Meteorological Station was established at Port Burwell in 1884.

 From 1898 through 1904, Job Brothers & Co., Limited, a Newfoundland-based mercantile and trading company operated a fishing station.

 The Anglican missionary, Sam M. Stewart of the Colonial and Continental Church Society, arrived in 1899 to establish a mission.
 Having been appointed by Llewellyn Jones, Bishop of Newfoundland, to the post, Stewart called the settlement "Bishop Jones' Village". in 1899.

 In 1904, the Moravian missionaries, the Brethren's Society for the Furtherance of the Gospel among the Heathen, bought the Job Brothers station.
 At the northwest corner of the Fort Burwell harbour, they established their own mission and trading post, including a bakery, smithy, and carpentry shop.
 Church services included a harmonium.
 The next year, the Moravians announced in their periodical account that the local name "Kikkertaujak" would be changed to "Killinek".
 Some of the missionaries included P. Hettasch, Walter W. Perrett, and S. Waldmann.
 During the period of August–October 1906, Dresden ornithologist Bernhard Hantzsch stayed at the Killiniq mission studying the Inuit culture, and creating bird and mammal inventories of the surrounding lakes and mountains.
 The Moravians closed their mission in 1924.

 In 1916, the Hudson's Bay Company (HBC) moved their George River trading post to the northeast part of the Fort Burwell harbour.
 The Moravians sold their post to the HBC in 1923, and the HBC closed the consolidated trading post in 1939.

 The Royal Canadian Mounted Police posted a detachment in 1920, and expanded it in 1926.
-It was moved in 1936 to Port Harrison, Quebec.
+It was moved in 1936 to Port Harrison, Quebec, now Inukjuak.

 In 1942, the HBC moved a dozen residents from Port Burwell to Southampton Island.
 Though Killinek lacked a permanent landing strip because of its terrain, the United States Army, Air Force, Navy and Coast Guard wanted to use the location as a stop over while constructing Arctic airfields in Baffin Island, Northern Quebec, and Greenland during the Second World War.